pri-k/docs-mysql/bootstrapping.html.md

 Bootstrapping is only required when the cluster has lost quorum.

 Quorum is lost when less than half of the nodes can communicate with each other (for longer than the configured grace period).
-In Galera terminology, if a node can communicate with the rest of the cluster, its DB is in a good state, and it reports itself as ```synced```.
+In Galera terminology, if a node can communicate with the rest of the cluster, its database is in a good state, and it reports itself as ```synced```.

 If quorum has *not* been lost, individual unhealthy nodes should automatically rejoin the cluster once repaired (error resolved, node restarted, or connectivity restored).